In Jamaica, Obama seeks to reassert U.S. leadership in Caribbean

 Some analysts say a key reason why Washington is suddenly paying attention to the Caribbean Basin is that it wants to wean the islands off dependence on cut-rate Venezuelan oil that Caracas has long used to wield influence in the region.

-Most Caricom members participate in Venezuela's discounted Petrocaribe oil programme, but Caracas now finds itself in growing economic distress due to low oil prices.
+Most Caricom members participate in Venezuela's discounted Petrocaribe oil program, but Caracas now finds itself in growing economic distress due to low oil prices.

-"As Petrocaribe is unravelling, the U.S. is taking advantage,” said Michael Shifter, president of the Inter-American Dialogue think tank in Washington.
+"As Petrocaribe is unraveling, the U.S. is taking advantage," said Michael Shifter, president of the Inter-American Dialogue think tank in Washington.
 "The Caribbean islands have to look elsewhere for energy."

 The Obama administration launched the Caribbean Security Energy Initiative last year, and in January Vice President Joe Biden hosted Caribbean leaders in Washington to discuss alternative energy sources such as wind and solar.